coecms/clef/docs/esgf.rst

                --variable va

 If the same flag is used multiple times both terms will be searched for.
-{ NOT IMPLEMENTED YET!
-You can also use :code:`%` as a wildcard, e.g. :code:`--model ACCESS%` to return ACCESS1.0 and ACCESS1.3 data}

 Please note that CMIP5 and CMIP6 have different names and number of flags, we tried to use the same names wherever possible.